Methodology

 As in the case of the P-index, the E-index makes it possible to assess a) the degree of equal treatment that each state ensures to the RBMs as a whole and b) the degree of equal treatment that each RBM enjoys in a state in relation to all other RBMs.

 The differences between the rights attributed to each RBM may be based on different factual situations.
 One RBM may have millions of members and another a few hundred, and this difference may be relevant, for example, when the state has to organize the spiritual assistance service in prisons.
 In such a case a different legal regulation would be legitimate.
 This is the reason why the Atlas has constructed an equal treatment rather than a discrimination index.
 In many cases, assessing whether unequal treatment constitutes discrimination requires knowledge of the context in which that difference in treatment occurs and this is beyond the scope of Atlas.
-For this reason, the Atlas limits itself to indicating cases where a difference in treatment may constitute discrimination in the section “Key findings, recommendations and risks of discrimination” of each policy area.
+For this reason, the Atlas limits itself to indicating cases where a difference in treatment may constitute discrimination in the section “Key findings - Recommendations - Where discrimination is most likely?" of each policy area.
 However, it should be emphasized that, even when a difference in treatment is justified on objective grounds, it is necessary to consider whether the legal system of a state provides measures to minimize unequal treatment resulting from, for example, the larger or smaller number of members of an RBM.
 Differences in the number of members or in the years a minority has been present in a country justify different legal treatment only when it is not possible to regulate a legal issue in such a way that smaller or newer minorities are not penalized.

 3. Index of religious majority-minorities gap (G-index)